Clifton Robbins

 Clifton Robbins (22 October 1890 – 9 December 1964) was an English journalist, writer of golden age detective fiction in the 1930s, and executive of the International Labour Organization.
 His stories of amateur detectives involved murder and international drug smuggling and he is best known for his series featuring Clay Harrison, a London barrister turned amateur detective, and his clerk Henry.
 He worked for the International Labour Organization from 1920, ultimately becoming director of the ILO London office in 1945 before retiring in 1950 to become principal of the Y.M.C.A.
 College for Adults in Kingsgate, Kent, for eight years.

 Early life and family

 Clifton Robbins was born in Brixton, London, on 22 October 1890 to Alfred Farthing Robbins, the journalist and writer, and his wife Ellen.
 He had brothers Alfred G., Alan Pitt, and Grenville, and a sister Helen.
-He was educated at the City of London School and Queens' College, University of Cambridge.
+He was educated at the City of London School and Queens' College, Cambridge.
 He became a freemason, like his father and his brother Alan.
 Robbins married Edith Archer Hodgson (born 3 August 1893 in Camberwell) in Lambeth in 1915 and they had one child, Jeannette (born 1917), who married George Leonard Wensley of the Royal Warwickshire Regiment in 1941.
 They had three children - John Robin Clifton Wensley, Roger Nicholas Wyckham Wensley and Anthony Kevin Pitt Wensley.
 Edith died on 10 December 1946.